Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 - What data type will represent the link to the proposal's complete details?
 - What data type will represent the description of the proposal?
 - What data type will represent the owner of a proposal?
-- What data type will represent the deadline set by the origin Deployer?
+- What data type will represent the deadline set by the origin/ Admin Deployer?

 > Refer to [Types](https://docs.reach.sh/rsh/compute/#ref-program-types) for a reminder of what data types are available in Reach.

 Now that we've decided what data types to use, we need to determine how the program will obtain this information.
 We need to outline the participant interact interface for the only participant in the program—the Deployer.

 - What participant interact interface will Deployer use?
-- Taking into account that the Deployer can either deploy the main contract or make a proposal upon a contract creation, how do we notify the backend what we want to do through the interact interface?
+- Taking into account that the Deployer can either deploy the main contract or make a proposal upon a contract creation, how do we notify the backend which of the optioos is the case in each interaction via the interact interface?

 Revisit the problem analysis section when completing this section.